MikeAndrianov/mikeandrianov.github.io/_posts/2023-08-14-create-static-website-with-jekyll.markdown

     about: Likes walking in the forrest.
   - name: Patricia
     img: imgs/patricia_unicorn.jpg
-    about: Used to live in montains.
+    about: Used to live in mountains.
   - name: Kyle Jr
     img: imgs/kyle_unicorn.jpg
     about: Eats grass and pine cones.